Russell Brand

 Russell Edward Brand (born 4 June 1975) is an English comedian, actor, podcaster, and media personality.
-He established himself as a stand-up comedian and radio host before becoming a film actor.
-After beginning his career as a comedian and later becoming an MTV presenter in the UK, in 2004 Brand gained a role as the host of the television show Big Brother's Big Mouth, a Big Brother spin-off.
-He had his first major film role in British comedy St Trinian's (2007) before starring in the Hollywood comedies Forgetting Sarah Marshall (2008), Get Him to the Greek (2010), Arthur (2011), and Rock of Ages (2012).
+He initially was a stand-up comedian and radio and television presenter in the UK, where he received public attention for being the host of the television show Big Brother's Big Mouth, which was a spin-off from the reality show Big Brother, broadcast on E4.

+He had his first major film role in British comedy St Trinian's (2007), after which he starred in the Hollywood comedies Forgetting Sarah Marshall (2008), Get Him to the Greek (2010), Arthur (2011), and Rock of Ages (2012).
 He has released several stand-up specials, including Scandalous (2009), Messiah Complex (2013), and Brandemic (2023).
 He hosted his own radio show The Russell Brand Show (2006–2008, 2010, 2013, 2017) and also hosts the podcasts Stay Free with Russell Brand and Under the Skin with Russell Brand.
 He has received three British Comedy Awards and a nomination for a BAFTA Award.

-Over the course of his career, Brand has been the subject of frequent media coverage for issues such as his promiscuity, drug use, political views, provocative behaviour at various award ceremonies, his dismissal from MTV, and his resignation from the BBC amid a prank call controversy.
-Since guest-editing an edition of British political weekly New Statesman in 2013, Brand has become known as a public activist and campaigner, and has spoken on a wide range of political and cultural issues, including wealth inequality, addiction, corporate capitalism, climate change, and media bias.
+Over the course of his career, Brand has received frequent media coverage for his promiscuity, drug use, political views, provocative behaviour, dismissal from MTV, and resignation from the BBC amid a prank call controversy.
+Since guest-editing an edition of the British political weekly New Statesman in 2013, Brand has received public attention for his political and social activism, including for wealth inequality, drug addiction, corporate capitalism, climate change, and mainstream media bias.

 In 2014, he launched his political-comedy web series The Trews on YouTube, released a book entitled Revolution, and acted in the documentary The Emperor's New Clothes.
 During the COVID-19 pandemic, Brand's YouTube channel underwent an increase in activity and change in political direction, and was accused of promoting COVID denialism and conspiracy theories.

 In September 2023, following a joint investigation by The Times, The Sunday Times and Channel 4's documentary series Dispatches, five women publicly accused Brand of sexual assault and sexual and emotional abuse.
-The allegations concern incidents between 2006 and 2013 and were featured in the episode Russell Brand: In Plain Sight.
+The allegations concern incidents between 2006 and 2013 and were featured in the Dispatches episode Russell Brand: In Plain Sight.
 Later, another allegation was made to the Metropolitan Police of a sexual assault in 2003.
 Brand has denied all of the allegations and promoted conspiracy theories regarding them.
 He has since been charged with multiple counts of rape, oral rape, indecent assault, and sexual assault.
 Following the charges, three more allegations of sexual violence were made to the Metropolitan Police.
-In addition, on 7 April 2025, news outlets reported Brand to be the subject of a civil action case filed in New York state, accusing him of sexual assault whilst intoxicated during the filming of Arthur in 2010.
+In addition, on 7 April 2025, news outlets reported Brand to be the subject of a civil action case filed in New York state, accusing him of sexual assault during the filming of Arthur in 2010.
 The case also names Warner Bros.
 Discovery and others.